ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/web-player-guide.md

    </td>
   </tr>
   <tr>
-   <td>Swipe down to exit the Story and return t to your site
+   <td>Swipe down to exit the Story and return to your site
    </td>
    <td>❌
    </td>